kottans/frontend/tasks/js-dom.md

 - [ ] complex implementation of full page responsive layout (credit to Udacity course about responsive HTML/CSS).
 - [ ] the point is the action-driven menu with ability to load some predefined html content related to own menu item into right-positioned `<main>` content container
-- [ ] you can store data in array of objects
+- [ ] you can store data in an array of objects
-- [ ] you can use `innerHTML, insertAdjacentHTML, append, createElement`, container listeners
+- [ ] you can use `innerHTML, insertAdjacentHTML, append, createElement, addEventListener`,
 - [ ] you can use `Array.filter/sort/find/findIndex/reduce/map` etc and of course - DOM methods.
-You can push your code to separated repo, push it to gh-pages or whatever you want to publish your practical task.
+You can push your code to a separated repo, push it to gh-pages or whatever you want to publish your practical task.
 Good luck!

 If you honestly finished all the previous steps than go ahead and share it with others — post a message to [course channel][chat] with the link to your repo